corcorana/restingIAF/iaf_short.md

 Given that the PAF estimators approached ceiling performance at moderate levels of SNR in the previous analysis, we limited the multi-channel simulations to a low (0.15) and a moderate (0.40) SNR condition.
 A total of 100 datasets, each comprising 9 synthetic EEG channels, were simulated for each level of alpha component dispersal in both SNR conditions (yielding a total 5400 PSD estimates).
-The results of this analysis are summarised in [Figure 18] and Table 2.
+The results of this analysis are summarised in Figure 5 and Table 2.

 Table: Estimator performance as a function of SNR and alpha component distribution ($\alpha$ = 1.0 corresponds to a broad peak, $\alpha$ = 4.0 a narrow peak). *PAF$_{LM}$*: Local maximum PAF estimator; *PAF$_{SG}$*: Savitzky-Golay filter (SGF) PAF estimator; *CoG*: SGF CoG estimator; *RMSE*: root mean squared error; *maxDiff*: maximum absolute difference between estimated and target frequency; *% Dev*: percentage of estimates that diverged from the target frequency by > 0.5 Hz; *n chans*: median (s.d.) channels furnishing PAF/IAW estimates per simulated dataset.